jaredchristopher/DND-Database/README.md

 Group: Jared Christopher (jarchri@siue.edu) & Jayme Greer (jaymgre@siue.edu)

-Goal: The goal of this project is to create a relational database and populate it with hundreds of thousands of records in multiple different entites.
+Goal: The goal of this project is to create a functional database management system and populate it with hundreds of thousands of records in multiple different entites.
 This project was done using Visual Studio Code and MySQL in the Terminal.

 File explainations: